Out with the Bath Water

 Seven days.... ?

-I don't know aboout you, but if I were Bathsheba.....
+I don't know about you, but if I were Bathsheba.....

-I'd need a lot more than seven days to process that.
+I'd need a lot more than seven days to process all that has happened to/around me.

 This poor, poor girl.
 And it's not like she can call her dad...
 He's still at war, and he works for the king.
 It's another Catch 22.
 And it just keeps getting worse.

 Calamity fell over David's house.
-But luckily for David, God is, always has been, and - even i this case - was a forgiving God.
-He forgave David's sins, but because of his contempt, the baby Bathsheba gave birth to grew ill.
+But luckily for David, God is, always has been, and - even in this case - was a forgiving God.
+He forgave David's sins, but because of His contempt, the baby Bathsheba gave birth to grew ill.
 As much as David pleaded with God, the baby died.

 Yeah..
 You read that right...
 David was forgiven, and Bathsheba suffered another loss.

 I know we all know the phrase, "Favor ain't fair."
 In this case, and in the case of a great God...
 Sometimes that means watching the people who hurt you ..
 The folks who did you dirty....
 You watch them get blessed.
-"Mercy ain't fair."
+That phrase becomes an even more uncomfrotable statement, "Mercy ain't fair."

 We sit here in 2026, with our jaws to the floor.
 Watching God have the audacity, to forgive those the way he so graciously forgives us.
 We shouldn't get upset at how David was forgiven.